Families of Eliahou semigroups linked to Farey intervals: Introduction

 \section{Introduction}

 A numerical semigroup is a co-finite sub-semigroup of~$(\mathbb N, +)$.
 Given some integers~$0 < \gamma_0 < \dotsb < \gamma_{\ell-1} < c$, we use the classical notation:

-to mean the semigroup generated by~$\gamma_0,\dotsc,\gamma_{\ell-1}$ and all integers~$\ge c$.
-This construction is unique if the~$\gamma_0,\dotsc,\gamma_{\ell-1}$ are primitive (they cannot be written as the sum of two smaller elements of~$S$) and~$c-1\notin S$.
-In this case, we say that~$S$ is \emph{canonically defined}.
+to mean the semigroup generated by~$\gamma_0,\dotsc,\gamma_{\ell-1}$ and all integers starting from~$c$.
+This construction is unique if the~$\gamma_0,\dotsc,\gamma_{\ell-1}$ are primitive (they cannot be written as the sum of two smaller elements) and~$c-1\notin S$.
+In this case, we say that~$S$ is \emph{canonical}.
 We call~$\gamma_0,\dotsc,\gamma_{\ell-1}$ the \emph{left generators} and~$c$ the \emph{conductor} of~$S$.
 Primitive elements beyond~$c$ are called \emph{right generators} and we denote by~$r$ their number; the total number of generators~$e = \ell + r$ is called the \emph{embedding dimension} of~$S$.
-We also call \emph{rank} of~$S$, and denote by~$k$, the number of left elements (elements~$<c$).
+We also call \emph{rank} of~$S$, and denote by~$k$, the number of left elements (elements less than~$c$).
 The smallest generator~$m = \gamma_0$ plays a special role and is called the \emph{multiplicity}.
 The number~$g = c - k$ is the number of gaps in~$S$ and called the \emph{genus}, but we do not need it here.
 These parameters, and the others defined below, are illustrated in Figure~\ref{fig:full} in the next section.

 Wilf \cite{wilf} gives a simple conjecture concerning these parameters.
 Define the \emph{Wilf number} of~$S$ as: